Oma's German Spätzle Recipe – Easy Homemade Noodles

 Instructions:

-1. Mix flour and salt in a large bowl with a wooden spoon.
+1. Mix the flour and salt in a large bowl with a wooden spoon.

-3. Gradually add just enough water to make a smooth, light, and firm Spaetzle dough.
-The amount will depend on how 'dry' your flour is.
+3. Gradually add just enough water to make a smooth, light, and firm dough.
+The amount of water will depend on how dry your flour is.

-4. Let the Spaetzle batter stand for 10 minutes.
-Meanwhile bring a large pot of salted water to boil.
+4. Let the dough stand for 10 minutes.
+Meanwhile bring a large pot of salted water to a boil.

-5. Push batter through a Spätzle maker, directly into the boiling water.
+5. Push the dough through a spätzle press directly into the boiling water.

-6. Spaetzle noodles will float to the top of the pot when they are done (will take a few minutes).
-Remove with slotted spoon to a colander to drain excess water.
+6. The noodles will float to the top of the water when they are done.
+This will take a few minutes.
+Remove the spätzle with a slotted spoon to a colander to drain the excess water.

 Notes/Hints: